helenijevans/dissertationProject/README.md

-This branch is to remain unchanged and serves solely to build an independent app just to create characters for the neural network datasets.
+This branch is to remain unchanged and builds an independent app just to create characters for the neural network datasets.